 A good trekking boot, but not stiff or warm enough for Mont Blanc

 Mont Blanc is a lump of ice and rock just like any other mountain.
 It’s true it does have a reputation as being an easy but unusually dangerous mountain, but it’s actually neither of these things.
 It’s a relatively straightforward climb if you are a fully experienced alpinist or with a qualified Mountain Guide – it’s the people trying it who are neither guided nor experienced that make up the vast majority of the accident statistics, and unfortunately there are a lot of people like this on Mont Blanc due to the mountain’s easy accessibility, which is in turn is what has caused it to be given this rather silly label.

 The French believe strongly in the freedom of the mountains and there are no controls on the competency of potential ascensionists, anyone can try their luck and there are only a few signs warning of the potential hazards to the inexperienced.
-Perhaps it is this lack of restrictions that leads people to underestimate the danger, but then again how many aircraft carry warnings that only experienced pilots should try to fly them?
+Perhaps it is this lack of restrictions that leads people to underestimate the danger, but then again how many light aircraft have warning signs that people with no flying experience should not attempt to take off in them?

 The vast majority of accidents come from the most basic errors and would have been completely avoidable with even minimal training or experience, but the fact that the summit looks down invitingly on Chamonix tempts many complete novices to unwittingly take huge risks.
 People have often asked me mid ascent “Which one’s the summit?”, crampons hanging off trainers are a common sight, and a simple slip is often all it takes to cause a tragedy.
 As a colleague of mine once pointed out, when you see what people get up to up there it’s surprising there aren’t in fact more accidents.